-In 2019, the total number of meetings of the Board of Directors, including regularly scheduled and special meetings, was seven.
-All of our directors attended at least 75% of the total number of meetings of the Board and the Committees on which they served during 2019.
+In 2022, the total number of meetings of the Board of Directors, including regularly scheduled and special meetings, was seven.
+All of our directors attended at least 75% of the total number of meetings of the Board and the Committees on which they served during 2022.
 The Company requires all Board members to attend its Annual Meeting of Shareholders.
-All directors were present at the 2019 Annual Meeting of Shareholders held on May 16, 2019.
+All directors were present at the 2022 Annual Meeting of Shareholders held on May 19, 2022.

 The Board currently has four standing committees.
 The table below lists each committee, its composition and current chair.
-Each committee is comprised only of our independent directors, except that Mr. Gethin, a non-independent director, is a member of the Strategic Planning Committee.
+Each committee is comprised only of our independent directors.

-Name Audit Committee Compensation and Management Development Committee Nominating and Corporate Governance Committee Strategic Planning Committee

-Lawrence I. Sills

-William H. Turner Chair Member Member Member
+Name Audit Committee Compensation and Management Development Committee Nominating and Corporate Governance Committee Strategic Planning Committee Lawrence I. Sills - William H. Turner Member Member Member Member James J. Burke - Alejandro C. Capparelli Member Member Member Member Pamela Forbes Lieberman Chair Member Member Member Patrick S. McClymont Member Member Member Chair Joseph W. McDonnell Member Member Chair Member

-John P. Gethin Member

-Pamela Forbes Lieberman Member Member Member Chair

-Patrick S. McClymont Member Member Member Member

-Joseph W. McDonnell Member Member Member Member

-Alisa C. Norris Member Member Member Member

-Eric P. Sills

-Richard S. Ward Member Member Chair Member

-Roger M. Widmann Member Chair Member Member